Home » Listing Photos an Invasion of Privacy?

 Listing Photos An Invasion of Privacy

-Let’s assume that a neighbor of the home you purchased was looking for a Realtor and searched online to research the agent that had your home listed for sale.
+Let’s assume that a neighbor of the home you purchased was looking for a Realtor and searched online to research the agent who had your home listed for sale.
 This neighbor clicks on the listing and finds only one photograph.
 They then look at other listings and sales with multiple listing photos.
-In their research they decide on a different Realtor to hire, one who uses many professional photographs when representing a listing.
-They assume one who does a better job marketing his listings.
+In their research, they decide on a different Realtor to hire, one who uses many professional photographs when representing a listing.
+They assume one who does a better job marketing their listings.

 Leave a Reply